-New Hampshire's agricultural experience include visits to local farms to pick apples, berries, flowers; cutting a Christmas tree; attending a harvest festival; going to an open barn event, visiting a farmers' market; or visiting a certified local restaurant.
-However, in order to sustain this type of economic activity in the town, local land use regulations need to be "farm friendly."
+There are many ways to experience New Hampshire Agriculture including visits to local farms to pick apples, berries, flowers, cut a Christmas tree, attending a harvest festival, going to an open barn event, visiting the Pelham farmers' market, or visiting a certified local restaurant.
+However, if this type of land use and economic activity is desirable in Pelham it will be important to ensure that the local regulations are "farm friendly."
 Fortunately, a resource exists to inform such an effort.
 "Is Your Town Farm Friendly?" is a checklist to assist municipal planning efforts involving agriculture that was updated by The New Hampshire Coalition for Sustaining Agriculture in 2017.